anubhavde/symmetrical-goggles/README.md

 ## Time constraints

-You are expected to train your model online using the training phase docker container and output the trained model in `train/` directory.

-You need to make sure that your model can predict for each sample within 10 seconds, otherwise the submission will be mark as failed. (_need revision on timeouts based on budget_)
+You need to make sure that your model can predict for each frame within 1 second, otherwise the submission will be mark as failed. (_need revision on timeouts based on budget_)

 ## Local evaluation